bisesi/Toxins-Growth-Rate/toxin-tutorial/docs/spatial-simulations.md

 # Running simulations

-Once metabolic models with signalling compound production and response have been built, it's time to run some simulations.
+Once metabolic models with signaling compound production and/or response have been built, it's time to run some simulations.

 ## Well-mixed environments

 Toxin production can be simulated in a well-mixed environment using our three metabolite models: susceptibles, producers, and resistant cheaters.
+Recall that if producer models are not relevant for the simulations being run, signaling compounds instead should be added into the starting media at a constant or variable level, as appropriate.

     S.initial_pop = [0,0,1e-10] # initialize populations with the desired biomass, no x and y coordinates R.initial_pop = [0,0,1e-10] # resistant